Tips for Sore Spots and Skin Irritations – CPAP Mask Tactics

-Major CPAP mask manufacturers like Resmed, Respironics and Fisher & Paykel attempt to design every mask they produce to be comfortable.
-Unfortunately, because everybody’s face is different, experts at The CPAP Shop know that some people can experience blisters caused by the fit their masks.
-But well-fitting masks can also cause sore spots and skin irritation.
+Major CPAP mask manufacturers like ResMed, Respironics and Fisher & Paykel attempt to design every mask they produce to be comfortable.
+Unfortunately, because everybody’s face is different, experts at The CPAP Shop know that some people can experience skin irritation and even blisters caused by the fit their masks.
+A CPAP mask can cause a rash.
+Other conditions like CPAP acne and CPAP dermatitis are not uncommon.
+To complicate the mask comfort problem, even well-fitting masks can cause sore spots and skin irritation.

-But at the end of the day, if you have a CPAP mask that’s irritating your skin or causing soreness, replacing it is now easier than ever.
-With so many new masks and styles available, nobody should be stuck with a mask that is not meeting your needs. .
-The CPAP Shop has a full line of masks and other sleep apnea equipment from all of the most trusted manufacturers.
-If you have any questions about any of this equipment, don’t hesitate to call us at (866) 414-9700, or you can contact us through our website.
+At the end of the day, if you have a CPAP mask that’s irritating your skin or causing soreness, replacing it is now easier than ever.
+With so many new masks and styles available, nobody should have with a mask that is not meeting your needs.